MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-improvement-actions.md

 From the **Testing** tab, you can view the testing status of your improvement action, the testing date, and any notes.
 A user with editing permissions can select  **Edit testing details** to edit content on the **Testing** tab.

-#### Defender for Cloud actions

-For actions monitored by Defender for Cloud, the **Testing** tab dislpays a list of each subscription and its testing details.
+**Defender for Cloud actions**: The **Testing** tab on these actions displays a list of each subscription and its testing details.
 Select a subscription to view its testing details flyout pane, where you can view and edit test status, test date, and notes.

 #### Testing status fields